emmawalshdev/The-Book-bar/README.md

 - [Manage categories](assets/images/readmeFiles/wireframes/manageGenresAdmin.png)
   - The 'add genre' book page will be a direct copy of the Add a book page.
     - It will contain two fields: a genre title and an icon name.
-  - The Edit genre will be a direct copy of the Add genre page.
+  - The Edit genre page will be a direct copy of the Add genre page.
 The fields will be pre-selected.

 ### Design